dlchiang/recaptchaclarifai/README.md

 6. Automatic clicking may or may not be bugged, but the application will also output the 'correct' squares so that can be used to verify that the reCAPTCHA was 'broken'.

-Made at HackPoly 2016 with @ewliang, @ronitu1988 and @CheeseVampirate
+Made at HackPoly 2016 with @ewliang and @ronitu1988